macjoe82/colonize/README.md

 - First accepts autocomplete suggestion if one is present and then does its job

-> Note: If line contains semicolon cursor will still move
+> Note: If line contains colon cursor will still move

 ## Links
 * [GitHub](https://github.com/vmsynkov/colonize)